 Segregation in Cairo was anything but peaceful in the 1960s.
 As a type of protection service, the white community created the White Hats, while blacks retaliated with the Cairo United Front.
 When the two collided, businesses turned to ash and brawls broke out in the streets.
 Things were getting so bad, in fact, that the governor of Illinois had to dispatch 11 companies of the state militia to Cairo to restore order.
 After the flood in the summer of 2011, many residents fled and left Cairo abandoned.
 Boards went up and the city fell silent.

 So, how is it that a city situated at the union of two of the largest rivers in North America is not one of the largest cities in the country?
 A city whose riverside set up is similar to Pittsburgh should have had matched success.
 With the town’s darker history behind it, now is the time for Cairo’s second chance.

 3 Things That Make Cairo a Choice City

 Location.
 Location.
 Location.

 Cairo’s location is a city planner’s daydream.
-Two of the most busy and beautiful rivers in the country on either side of you begging to have boardwalks and marinas built over them.
+Two of the busiest and beautiful rivers in the country on either side of you begging to have boardwalks and marinas built over them.
 In its prime, Cairo was called, “The Gateway of the South” because of its river traffic during the 18th and 19th centuries.
-We say it’s time to give the steel bridges a break, and start a trend with water travel again.
+We say it’s time to give the steel bridges a break and start a trend with water travel again.

 The people that live there have passion